altocodenl/tagaway/readme.md

    - If the file is not found, a 404 is returned.

 - `POST /metaupload`
-   - Body can have one of three forms:
+   - Body can have one of four forms:
       - `{op: 'start', tags: UNDEFINED|[STRING, ...], total: INTEGER, tooLarge: UNDEFINED|{STRING, ...], unsupported: UNDEFINED|[STRING, ...]}}`
       - `{op: 'complete', id: INTEGER}`
       - `{op: 'cancel',   id: INTEGER}`
+      - `{op: 'wait',     id: INTEGER}`
    - The body can contain a field `provider` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - If `tags` are present, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
-   - If an `id` is provided in the case of `end` or `cancel`, it must correspond to that of an existing upload, otherwise the endpoint returns 404.
+   - If an `id` is provided in the case of `complete`, `cancel` or `wait`, it must correspond to that of an existing upload, otherwise the endpoint returns 404.
-   - In the case of `end` or `cancel`, if the existing upload already has a status, the endpoint returns 409.
+   - In the case of `complete`, `cancel` or `wait`, the existing upload must have a status of `uploading`, otherwise the endpoint returns 409.
 The same happens with a `start` on an upload that already has the same `id`.
    - If successful, the endpoint returns a body of the form `{id: INTEGER}`.
 In the case of a `start` operation, this id should be used for an ulterior `end` or `cancel`.

 - `POST /upload`